shredthaGNAR/list-of-my-starred-repos/README.md

 * [AaronSoria/PAnalizer](https://github.com/AaronSoria/PAnalizer): PAnalizer is a forensic tool, you can search pornographic images in a specific directory, this is util in Pedestrian Detection.
 Also you can search a specific person in image set, is necesesary give to the aplication a few pictures of the person of interest
 * [projectdelphai/panorama-tab-groups](https://github.com/projectdelphai/panorama-tab-groups):  An add-on for Firefox that implements the old Tab Groups/Panorama functionality
 * [photodiode/panorama-view](https://github.com/photodiode/panorama-view): Add-on for Firefox letting you organize tabs and tab groups visually
-* [keiichi4e/paper-app](https://github.com/keiichi4e/paper-app): Unofficial Paper app for Mac
+* [keiichi4e/paper-app](https://github.com/keiichi4e/paper-app): Dropbox Paper app for macOS
 * [vict0rsch/PaperMemory](https://github.com/vict0rsch/PaperMemory): Your browser's reference manager: automatic paper detection (Arxiv, OpenReview & more), publication venue matching and code repository discovery!
 Also enhances ArXiv: BibTex citation, Markdown link, direct download and more!
 * [PapirusDevelopmentTeam/papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme): Pixel perfect icon theme for Linux
 * [Paragon-Software-Group/paragon_firewall_ce](https://github.com/Paragon-Software-Group/paragon_firewall_ce): Paragon Firewall for Mac